 - You manage a DAO treasury or NFT platform with frequent, high-volume usage

 For most casual users, gas tokens are no longer necessary.
-But for power users and developers, customized gas-saving contracts or Layer 2 gas rebate systems offer modern alternatives based on the same principle: reduce costs by controlling when and how gas is consumed.
+But for power users and developers, customized gas-saving contracts or Layer 2 gas rebate systems offer modern alternatives built on the same core principle, reduce costs by controlling when and how gas is consumed.

 Take Advantage of Platform Discounts